 Walk in the treetops on the Tahune airwalk, cross a swinging bridge, see Huon pines and relish the views of the surrounding forest on this two-hour forest adventure.

 Enjoy a delicious lunch with a view (October to April).
 Built in 1932, the Kermandie Hotel remains the heart of Port Huon, offering charming, comfortable accommodation, great food (lunch & dinner), a fully restored bar and its own marina.

-Leaving Hobart, we quickly we descend into the beautiful Huon Valley as we embark on our two hour drive.
-We drive through the beautiful winding roads of the Deep South as we head to our first destination, Hastings Caves.
+Leaving Hobart, we quickly descend into the beautiful Huon Valley as we embark on our two hour drive.
+We drive through the beautiful winding roads of the Deep South as we head to our first destination, Hastings Caves and Thermal Springs.

 Head underground with a specialist guide to explore the largest dolomite cave open to visitors in Australia.
 See spectacular stalactites, columns, shawls and stalagmites.
 The cave is spacious with no narrow passages, however, there are 250 stairs with handrails leading in and out of the cave.

 Feeling chilly from the cave experience?
 Warm up in the nearby swimming pool which is fed by thermal springs.
 The water is 28 degrees Celsius all year.

 Next, we explore more of the Huon Valley as we wind through the countryside toward Tahune Adventures.

 Between October and April we stop at the historic Kermandie Hotel.
 Built in 1932, the charming Kermandie remains the heart of Port Huon.
 Here you can enjoy a delicious lunch with spectacular views over its private marina on the Huon River.
 In the colder months you can enjoy lunch at the Tahune Adventures café.